sherbondy/convox.github.io/_getting_started/scaling-processes.md

 ### Scaling processes down

 You can also scale processes down to free up resources.
-For example, after you have configured a postgres and redis [database service](/docs/postgresql), you no longer need the development postgres and redis process:
+For example, after you have configured [postgres](/docs/postgresql) or [redis](/docs/redis) services, you no longer need the development postgres and redis process:

     $ convox scale postgres --count 0
     $ convox scale redis --count 0